-- Lock and unlock cells and access doors using mechanical, electrical and electronic devices.
+- Lock and unlock cells and access doors using mechanical, electrical, and electronic devices.

-- Watch for unusual incidents or activities on the part of inmates involving violation of facility rules, and report these to a supervisor either verbally or in writing.
+- Watch for unusual incidents or activities on the part of inmates involving a violation of facility rules, and report these to a supervisor either verbally or in writing.

-- Check cells and corridor areas for faulty bars, gates, etc. and make routine fire and safety checks.
+- Check cells and corridor areas for faulty bars, gates, etc., and make routine fire and safety checks.